 Our ability to deliver the finest results rests in the hands of our experts.
 Trained across a multitude of specialties, our artists work collaboratively, each lending their extensive knowledge and skill to yield the best repair possible.

 Paul McCarthy is Trefler’s Chief Operating Officer.
-Having joined Trefler’s over 35 years ago, Paul has been an integral part of the company’s growth over the last three decades.
+Paul joined Trefler’s in 1985, and has been an integral part of the company’s growth for more than three decades.
 Starting out as a restorer himself, Paul began his career with Trefler’s when it was still operating with just two specialists in a modest 1,200 square foot studio space.
 Today, Trefler’s full-service facilities proudly operate within a 10,000 square foot studio, employing over a dozen, incredibly talented team members.

 Paul’s personal relationship and appreciation for antiques, craftsmanship, and family heirlooms was instilled in him at an early age by his mother’s love of decorative objects and the arts.